converged-computing/mummi-experiments/experiments/aws-march-2025/mummi-operator/README.md

 ## Observations and Notes

+> cpu-static

+Even with the same orchestration, in that the mlserver doesn't use a GPU node, it means we have one more node available to run jobs (because the mlserver goes from needing an entire node, claiming the GPU, to being able to run alongside another pod).

+Last cganalysis completed:

+- cganalysis-structure-iter00-000000000003-bbrgn   0/1     Completed   0          34m
+- cganalysis-structure-iter00-000000000004-cjf54   0/1     Completed   0          34m
+- cganalysis-structure-iter00-000000000005-r4wrl   0/1     Completed   0          34m

+For some reason the ML server didn't trigger nearly as many structure generations - I don't know why.
+I might need to do a re-run of one or the other to sanity check.

 > gpu-static

 This was fixed to only allow one run and if fail, the job fails.
 I also remembered there is no actual stopping point, so I needed to stop it when we had 6 completed (I didn't before).
 Observations: